-- Check out the current range: Best iPads: big, small, budget and premium
+- Tablets to tempt: best iPads: big, small, budget and premium

 iPad Pro 2021: release date

-This would be the fifth generation of iPad Pro.
-The current model launched just over a year ago, last March.
-But a spring launch isn't a given for iPad Pros.
+For reference, the previous (fourth-generation) iPad Pro launched over a year ago in March 2020.
 The third generation launched in October 2018, while the second gen landed in June 2017.
 The first model was announced in September 2015 and launched in November of the same year.
-Fingers crossed it becomes a new spring regular.

 - OS agnostic?
 Read our guide to the best tablets covering both iOS and Android